 Go to Sleep and Wake Up at the Same Time Every Day

-Our bodies have a 24-hour internal clock that determines our sleeping and waking patterns.
-This pattern of is known as the “circadian rhythm.”
-According to the National Sleep Foundation, “Your circadian rhythm works best when you have regular sleep habits, like going to bed at night and waking up in the morning around the same times from day to day.
-If we can go to sleep and wake up at the same time each day, we are not creating a conflict with the natural sleep pattern of our body, and will not feel drowsy or sluggish during our waking hours.
+Our bodies have a 24-hour internal clock determining our sleeping and waking patterns.
+This pattern is known as the “circadian rhythm.”
+Your circadian rhythm works best when you have regular sleep habits, like going to bed at night and waking up around the exact times from day to day.
+If we can go to sleep and wake up at the same time each day, we are not creating a conflict with the natural sleep pattern of our body and will not feel drowsy or sluggish during our waking hours.

 Try Mediation or Relaxing Activities Before Bed

-The type of deep, diaphragmatic breathing from mediation signals to your brain that your body is relaxed, helping you reach a state of calmness necessary to deep, relaxing sleep.
+The type of deep, diaphragmatic breathing from mediation signals to your brain that your body is relaxed, helping you reach a state of calmness necessary for deep, relaxing sleep.
 Avoid stressful, stimulating activities—doing work, discussing emotional issues.
-Physically and psychologically stressful activities can cause the body to secrete the stress hormone cortisol, which is associated with increasing alertness.
+Physically and psychologically,y stressful activities can cause the body to secrete the stress hormone cortisol, associated with increasing alertness.